 Be an easy interviewee and be prepared to hand the conversation back and forth.
 You’ll leave the interviewer with a more positive feeling, and no one is going to be chasing the kite.

 I have distinct memory of a year of kite flying way before my children even twinkled in my eyes, when the wind was nowhere to be found.
 To get the kite up in the air, my aunt had to run full tilt down the path by the dunes nearly face planting as we all doubled over with laughter.

 When all else fails, you need to make your wind.

 How does making your own wind work for interviews?
 Well, sometimes the questions you have prepared for are not the questions you are being asked.

-Of course you need to answer the question in front of you.
+Of course, you need to answer the question in front of you.
 However, you should come prepped with three major takeaways that you want the interviewer to remember about you when you walk away.
-Then find ways to work those into conversation.What three things does the interviewer need to remember about you when you walk away?
+Then find ways to work those into the conversation.What three things does the interviewer need to remember about you when you walk away?
 Write those down and integrate them into your interview answers. #interviewtips Click To Tweet

-Prepared your answer for “What are you greatest strengths?” down to a tee, but instead they ask you “Tell me about a time that you failed”?
+Prepared your answer for “What are your greatest strengths?” down to a tee, but instead, they ask you “Tell me about a time that you failed”?
 Work your strengths into the conversation to explain how you recovered from failure.
 Practiced “Tell me about yourself” but they start off the interview with “Why should we hire you?”
 Make sure you hit the key points of your resume in your answer and tie those accomplishments to how you could contribute to the company.